Skip to main content

 Custom Rules Using Netskope Governance Language

-In Next Generation SaaS Security Posture Management, Netskope Governance Language (NGL) replaces the existing Domain Specific Language.
-Create custom rules under Policies > Security Posture > Next Gen > Rules > New Rule using NGL for the security posture of SaaS app resources.
+In SaaS Security Posture Management, Netskope Governance Language (NGL) makes it easy to build, check, and deploy sophisticated custom rules.
+Create custom rules under Policies > Security Posture > SaaS > Rules > New Rule using NGL for the security posture of SaaS app resources.

 The following syntax diagram represents the general rule to write a NGL statement.
 An NGL rule will have the following format: